rothskeller/photo-tools/strmeta/DESIGN.md

 containing them is absent from the media file, or if the tag is marked `[rm]` in the field descriptions below.

-`CheckXXX(ref, tgt filefmt.FileHandler) CheckResult` returns an indicator of whether the field value(s) are tagged correctly in tgt, and whether its value(s) are consistent with the value(s) of the tag in ref.
+`CheckXXX(h filefmt.FileHandler) CheckResult` returns an indicator of whether the field value(s) are tagged correctly.

 `SetXXX(h filefmt.FileHandler, value valuetype) error` sets the value of the field, in all of the underlying tags that support it (except those marked `[rm]`